Warren Smith (author): Life and career

-Waren Smith is best known for his books on the Hollow earth, and his book on Bigfoot titled Strange Abominable Snowmen.
-His book This Hollow Earth was a popular book on the hollow earth theory which discussed evidence from ancient myths and legends such as the Buddhist city of Agharta to the ideas of a physical hell found in religious texts to conclude they were based on actual places inside the earth.
-He also discussed in the book that there are tunnels in specific locations such as mountains in South America which lead into the interior of the earth.
+Waren Smith is best known for his books on the Hollow Earth, and his book on Bigfoot titled Strange Abominable Snowmen.
+His book This Hollow Earth was a popular book on the Hollow Earth theory which discussed evidence from ancient myths and legends such as the Buddhist city of Agharta to the ideas of a physical hell found in religious texts to conclude they were based on actual places inside the Earth.
+He also discussed in the book that there are tunnels in specific locations such as mountains in South America which lead into the interior of the Earth.
 He published a number of books under the pseudonym of Eric Norman and he co-wrote various books with the paranormal writer Brad Steiger.

 Warren Billy Smith is a self-admitted hoaxster who contrived some of the UFO encounters he wrote about, most notably the Schirmer abduction.
 This claim is documented in a book written by one of Smith's confidants, Timothy P, Banse, who enjoyed a 30-year personal and professional relationship with Smith.
 Banse, a professional writer, studied journalism at the University of Iowa where he won the Wilbur Petersen Scholarship and James Blackburn Award.
 His book credits include William Morrow and Little Brown as well as hundreds of magazine and newspaper articles (Hearst, Time Warner, Harcourt Brace & Jovanovich).
 The Hoax allegation has also been reported by noted UFOlogist Kevin D. Randle, who recounts, "Warren Smith, who is quoted in some of the UFO books about abduction simply isn’t reliable.
 He made things up to pad a story.
 This is no speculation but fact.
 He told me this himself.
 He told the same thing to other researchers and writers, so everything that we have, attributed to him, must be carefully reviewed."

 In 2019 Dystopia (a publisher) re-issued a number of Mister Smith's most popular paranormal books using CreateSpace and Lulu print on demand and began to sell them on Amazon Books and other websites.
 Dystopia claimed the books were in public domain, when in actuality, under US Law, the titles had more than 30-years worth of copyright protection left.
 A complaint was filed with both Amazon and Lulu and the allegedly infringing books disappeared from sale.
 The original titles, by the original publishers remain available.

-Birth and Death
+Birth and death

-Warren Billy Smith was born on Saturday, January 24, 1931, in Leets, West Virginia.
-He died at age 72, on Friday, May 9, 2003, at his home on Dunham Street, in Clinton, Iowa.
+Warren Billy Smith was born on January 24, 1931, in Leets, West Virginia.
+He died at age 72, on May 9, 2003, at his home on Dunham Street, in Clinton, Iowa.
 According to long-time personal friend and physician, Grey Musgrave Woodman MD, cause of death was congestive heart failure.
-Mr. Smith's ashes were scattered along the banks of the Mississippi River.
+Smith's ashes were scattered along the banks of the Mississippi River.